ConnorSapphire/COMP3221_A2/COMP3221_Readme.txt

 Run Program:
+	WARNING:
+		Data files must exist in a folder in the parent directory named FLData.
+The files must be of the form:
+			calhousing_test_<client_id>.csv
+			calhousing_train_<client_id>.csv

+			where <client_id> is of the form "client<n>" where <n> is the number representing the client, in the range (1-5)

+		An empty folder must exist in the parent directory named FLLogs.

 	Info:
 		This program is meant to be imitating a server communicating with clients.
 		Therefore the clients and server must each be run on separate terminals.
 The